software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .important-title }

+> ⭐ Bonus exercise
+>
+> To practice the [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), implement some user stories or tasks in separate feature branches.
+Name the branch based on the feature, for example `add-category` or `list-quizzes-rest-api`.
+Create a separate branch for each feature (don't reuse the branch you created during the previous Sprint).
+For example:
+>
+> ```bash
+> # first, make sure that we are on the main branch
+> git checkout main
+> git branch add-category
+> git checkout add-category
+> # time to start coding
+> ```
+>
+> Once the implementation in the branch is ready, open a pull request and let some other team member review it.
+Once the reviewer accepts the changes, merge the pull request to the main branch.

+{: .important-title }

 > Exercise 5
 >
 > Plan the tasks for the first user story, "{{site.sprint_2_user_story_1}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.